CAMANet: Class Activation Map Guided Attention Network for Radiology Report Generation: Experiments

 \subsection{Ablation Studies}

-Here, we firstly explore the influence of each component in CAMANet including the VDM Assisted Encoder (VDMAE) and Visual-Textual Attention Consistency (VTAC) module.
-The following models are used to conduct the ablation studies: \begin{itemize} \item \textbf{Base}: The base model consists only of the visual extractor and the base encoder-decoder without other extensions. \item \textbf{Base+VDMAE}: The standard encoder in the base model is replicated with our proposed VDM assisted encoder by adding the VDM Generation and VDMAE module. \item \textbf{Base+VDMAE+VTAC}: This is the full CAMANet containing all our proposed components. \end{itemize} We present the main ablation study results in \autoref{tab:ablation_studies}.
+Here, we firstly explore the influence of each component in CAMANet including the VDMAE and VTAC module.
+The following models are used to conduct the ablation studies: \begin{itemize}[noitemsep,nolistsep] \item \textbf{Base}: The base model consists only of the visual extractor and the base encoder-decoder without other extensions. \item \textbf{Base+VDMAE}: The standard encoder in the base model is replicated with our proposed VDM assisted encoder by adding the VDM Generation and VDMAE module. \item \textbf{Base+VDMAE+VTAC}: This is the full CAMANet containing all our proposed components. \end{itemize} We present the main ablation study results in \autoref{tab:ablation_studies}.
 A remarkable improvement can be seen by adding the VDMAE module, e.g., CIDEr scores increase from $0.336$ to $0.415$, and $0.144$ to $0.162$ on IU-Xray and MIMIC-CXR benchmarks respectively.
-Our method gains the most significant improvements when further integrating with the visual-textual attention consistency module.
+Our method gains the most significant improvements when further integrating with the VTAC module.
 In particular, the full model obtains an average of $\bm{22.8}$\% improvement over all the evaluation metrics on IU-Xray, and $\bm{10.5}$\% on MIMIC-CXR.
-The improvements on MIMIC-CXR are less obvious than IU-Xray since it is harder to learn a robust discriminative representation and cross-modal alignments in such a large dataset (50 times lager than IU-Xray).
+The improvements on MIMIC-CXR are less obvious than IU-Xray since it is harder to learn a robust discriminative representation and cross-modal alignments in such a large dataset (50 times larger than IU-Xray).
 Section \ref{sec:qualitative_results} presents some qualitative results to further illustrate the model's effectiveness.